Biktarvy® (BIC/FTC/TAF)

 Study design and demographics

-An ongoing, prospective, single-center study in the Southern US (Kentucky) compared retention in HIV care and efficacy outcomes between newly diagnosed PWH who initiated ART with BIC/FTC/TAF within 7 business days of their diagnosis (rapid start group) and those who initiated BIC/FTC/TAF >7 days after their diagnosis (non-rapid start group).
-A total of 107 participants ≥18 years of age were enrolled between July 2021 and August 2022, and follow-up visits occurred at 4 to 8 weeks (Visit 2) and 12 to 16 weeks (Visit 3) after their initial visit, then every 4 to 6 months (Visit ≥4).
-The primary endpoint was retention in HIV care at 1 year, which was met if a participant had ≥3 clinic visits within the first 12 months of care, attended a clinic visit between 9 and 12 months, and had no care gaps >6 months in duration.
-Secondary outcomes consisted of virologic suppression rates (HIV RNA <200 c/mL) and CD4 counts.
-Participants in the rapid start group started ART a median (IQR) of 3 (1–7) days after HIV diagnosis, vs 49 (26–148) days in the nonrapid start group (P<0.001).
-All participants in the rapid start group and 35 participants (83.3%) in the non-rapid start group initiated BIC/FTC/TAF treatment at the first visit; 1 participant (2.4%) in the non-rapid start group received DTG/3TC.
-Participants in the non-rapid start group were older, a higher proportion was White, and had a higher CD4 count at baseline than those in the rapid start group (Table 3).
+A prospective, single-center study in the Southern US (Kentucky) compared retention in HIV care and efficacy outcomes between newly diagnosed PWH who initiated ART with BIC/FTC/TAF within 7 days of their diagnosis (rapid start group) and those who initiated BIC/FTC/TAF >7 days after their diagnosis (non-rapid start group).
+A total of 168 participants ≥18 years of age were enrolled, and follow-up visits occurred at 4 to 8 weeks (Visit 2), 12 to 16 weeks (Visit 3), then every 4 to 6 months (Visit ≥4) thereafter.
+The primary endpoint was retention in HIV care at 1 year, which was met if a participant had ≥3 clinic visits within the first 12 months of care, attended a clinic visit at 1 year (Visit 5), and had no care gaps >6 months in duration.
+Secondary outcomes included the proportion of participants with an undetectable VL (HIV-1 RNA <20 c/mL) and the duration from diagnosis to achieving an undetectable VL up to 1 year.
+Participants in the rapid start group started ART a median (IQR) of 3 (1–7) days after HIV diagnosis vs 38 (19–100) days in the nonrapid start group.
+All 108 participants in the rapid start group and 57 of 60 participants (95%) in the non-rapid start group initiated BIC/FTC/TAF treatment.
+Participants in the nonrapid start group were older and had a higher CD4 count at baseline than those in the rapid start group (Table 3).

 Table 3.
-Baseline/First Office Visit Demographics and Disease Characteristics
+Baseline Demographics and Disease Characteristics (Ali et al)3

 Key Demographics and Characteristics